dmitriilezine/AzureSecureAdministration/DeploymentOutline.md

 [Back to Title Page](README.md)

-# Secure Deployment and Management of ADDS in Azure IaaS - Implementation
+# Secure Deployment and Management of ADDS in Azure IaaS - Implementation Steps

 **Note on Resource Group strategy:** The deployment of the solution is broken down into multiple components.
 You can deploy all solution components into a single Resource Group,